xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 </pre>
 </div>

-### Verification of the resource used with complex rules (with ranges)
+## Verification of the resource used with complex rules

-In the tests described so far, we always used a simple rule made of:
+In the tests above, we  used a simple rule made of:
 - source prefix
 - destination prefix
 - protocol UDP
 - port 8080

-From the generator:
+From the generator, it's represented as:

 <div class="highlighter-rouge">
 <pre class="highlight">